Events

 Specialist

-October 2025 will go down in the history of the European cryptocurrency market as the month when regulators began to dig deeper than ever before - not only into wallets, but also into users' privacy.
-ESMA, the European Commission and national regulators portray their reforms as "steps towards security."
-However, from the perspective of a citizen and cryptocurrency user, it increasingly looks like creeping centralization and control aimed at limiting our financial autonomy.
+October 2025 will go down in the history of the European cryptocurrency market as the month when regulators began reaching deeper than ever before —not only into users’ wallets, but also into their security.
+ESMA, the European Commission, and national supervisory authorities are presenting their reforms as “steps toward security.”
+However, from the perspective of citizens and cryptocurrency users, this increasingly looks like creeping centralization and control aimed at limiting our financial autonomy.

 🧱 From freedom to surveillance: Warnings instead of trust